sobolk/aws-cdk/testapps/testapp001/hotswap_s3_summary.md

 4. Executing `npx cdk deploy --hotswap-fallback --method=direct` (in table below)

 Verbose logs are in `hotswap_s3_log_XX_XX.txt` files.
+Record of this experiment can be found in commit list of https://github.com/sobolk/aws-cdk/pull/2 .

 | Memory  (MB)  | Deployment time (hotswap) |
 |---------------|---------------------------|